diskoverdata/diskover-community/README.md

 Once you have imported the `export.json` into Kibana, in Kibana's `Discover` page click `open`.
 There will be a few saved searches in there to help you filter for old files.

-Here are some other useful search filters:
+Here are some filter examples:

-* `last_modified:[now-5y TO now-3M] filters files that haven't been modified in over 3 months and less than 5 years
+* `last_modified:[now-5y TO now-3M]` filters files that haven't been modified in over 3 months and less than 5 years
 * `last_modified:[now-5y TO now-1y] AND last_access:[now-5y TO now-1y]` filters files that haven't been modified or access in over 1 year and less than 5 years
 * `last_modified:[now-5y TO now-6M] AND last_access:[now-5y TO now-6M]` filters files that haven't been modified or access in over 6 months and less than 5 years
 * `last_modified:[now-5y TO now-1y] AND last_access:[now-5y TO now-1y]` filters files that haven't been modified or access in over 1 year and less than 5 years